About the Project

 Secondary supervisor: Dr Fasil Dejene

 Recent experiments have identified a unique form of superconductivity formed of equal-spin Cooper pairs instead of the conventional anti-parallel spin pairing .
 This superconductivity arises at superconductor/ferromagnet thin film heterostructures with complex magnetic textures.
-Last year, we discovered a fundamentally different route to generate this unique equal-spin superconductivity: using the subtle relativistic spin-orbit coupling instead of complex magnetic textures .
-In addition to simplifying the structures to generate equal-spin superconductivity, it opens the striking possibility of discovering novel effects in these thin film heterostructures where superconductivity, ferromagnetism and spin-orbit coupling coexists.
+In 2018, we discovered that superconductor/ferromagnet heterostructures with spin-orbit coupling can generate this unconventional superconductivity eliminating the need for complex magnetic textures .
+In addition to this simplification, novel effects are predicted in these heterostructures arising due to the spin-orbit coupling.

-The project will involve thin film deposition of spin-orbit coupled heterostructures and superconductors using sputtering and pulsed laser deposition techniques.
-Standard low-temperature electron transport and magnetic measurements will be performed in addition to structural characterisation like x-ray diffraction and electron microscopy.
-The student will also fabricate nanoscale devices using nano-fabrication techniques in the newly built cleanroom at Loughborough.
+The project will involve thin film deposition, low-temperature electronic and magnetic measurements together with structural characterisation like x-ray diffraction and electron microscopy.
+The student will also fabricate nanoscale devices at Loughborough.

-The student will be working in a diverse group of PhDs, postdocs and research assistants and will also be associated with the Centre for the Science of Materials, Loughborough which brings together experts from several departments to address advanced problems in materials science.
+The student will be working in a diverse group of PhDs, postdocs and research assistants and will be associated with the Centre for the Science of Materials, Loughborough.

 N. Banerjee, Physics World, Volume 32, Number 4, 2019.